kyma-project/lifecycle-manager/samples/template-operator/README.md

      template.yaml
      ```

-   Now, run
+   Now, run the following command to create and push your module operator image to the specified registry:

    ```sh
    kyma alpha create module kyma-project.io/module/sample 0.0.1 . -w --insecure --registry op-kcp-registry.localhost:8888/unsigned
    ```

    _WARNING: For external registries (e.g. Google Container/Artifact Registry), never use insecure.
 Instead specify credentials.
 More details can be found in the help documentation of the CLI_

-   In certain cases (e.g. for demos, testing or in CI), it might make sense to run the `ModuleTemplate` in "control-plane" mode.
-   What this means is that instead of expecting separate control-plane and runtime clusters, we will target a single cluster that holds all infrastructure for the operators and modules.

-   To make a setup work that depends on single-cluster mode you will need to adjust the generated `template.yaml` to install the module in the control-plane.
-   To do this edit the field `.spec.target` in the generated `template.yaml` to `control-plane`:
+   To make a setup work in single-cluster mode adjust the generated `template.yaml` to install the module in the Control Plane, by assigning the field `.spec.target` to value `control-plane`.
+This will install all operators and modules in the same cluster.

    ```yaml
    apiVersion: operator.kyma-project.io/v1alpha1